nikolaswise/web-design-workshop/README.md

 Read Paul Ford's excellent expose [What is Code?](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)

-Create a website using github pages using HTML, CSS, and JavaScript.
-This web site needs at least 3 pages.
+Create a website using Github pages by utilizing HTML, CSS, and JavaScript.
+This website needs at least 3 pages.
 The content should be something that you think is interesting.
 An explanation of the project will live in the repo's `README.md` file, and be written in Markdown.

 ##### Resources